In preparation for your event in an Arts Division venue…

 IMPORTANT THINGS TO KNOW

-- There is no standing room in any of our venues.
+- There is no additional "standing room" in any Arts Division venue.

 - Once capacity for the event is reached, we cannot admit more people.